 On the 23rd of April, it was World Book Day in Portugal.
 To be honest, I didn’t know about the existence of such a celebration until I received a newsletter from a retailer announcing book discounts of up to 50%.
 As I later found out, UNESCO organises World Book Day annually to promote reading, publishing and copyright.
 However, World Book Day isn’t held on this date worldwide, because there is a probability that it may clash with Easter.
-For instances, in the UK, World Book Day is on the first Thursday in March.
+For instance, in the UK, World Book Day is on the first Thursday in March.

 Obviously, the promise of significant book discounts left me tingling with excitement.
 And I ended up buying the five books listed below!

 The Girl Who Saved the King of Sweden by Jonas Jonasson

 This book by the Swedish author Jonas Jonasson has been on my wish list for years, maybe since I first started watching BookTube channels.
 I don’t recall why I thought I would like it.
 But, seeing that I heard many people praising it at the time of its release, I decided to finally read it for the ‘EU still 28’ project.
 According to the blurb, it follows Nombeko Mayeki, who is on the run from a secret service.

 Dear Mr. M by Herman Koch

 This is another book for the ‘EU still 28’ reading project, but this time to represent the Netherlands.
 Dear Mr. M has been on my wish list for some time as well.
 If I remember correctly, it has been recommended various times by Jen Campbell.
 From what I can gather from the blurb, it comprises two strands: one following Mr. M, a writer who is not as famous as he once was; and other focusing on one of his most famous stories and the interest of a reader in it.